wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 multiple independent top-level packages.
 The annotation also includes the ability to filter types.

 However, the `@EnableEntityDefinedRegions` annotation only works when the entity class (e.g. `Customer`) is explicitly annotated with the `@Region` annotation (e.g. `@Region("Customers")`), otherwise it ignores the class.

-You will also notice that the data policy type (i.e. `clientRegionShort`, or simply `shortcut`) is set to `LOCAL` in our example.
-Why?
+You will find this annotation on Customer in the model package.

-Well, initially we just want to get up and running as quickly as possible, without a lot of ceremony and fuss.
-By using a client `LOCAL` Region to begin with, we are not required to start a cluster of servers for the client to be able to store data.
+Initially we just want to get up and running as quickly as possible, without a lot of ceremony and fuss.
+By not starting a locator/reegion and using @EnableClusterAware we allow SBDG to detect that we are using a client `LOCAL` Region and we are not required to start a cluster of servers for the client to be able to store data.
+This allows rapid development for developers.

 While client `LOCAL` Regions can be useful for some purposes (e.g. local processing, querying and aggregating of data), it is more common for a client to persist data in a cluster of servers, and for that data to be shared by multiple